DjangoForAll/Django-Course/Capstone/3_User_Stories/Content/Readme.md

 Before we jump onto the user stories in this system, here are the main entities you would be dealing with.

 - Facility: It can be a PHC or CHC.
 - Patient: In our system, a patient is an object whose data we are dealing with, and they never get to use the software.
-A patient belongs to a PHC and is only referred to a CHC.
+A patient is registered in a PHC and is only referred to a CHC.

 ## User Stories